dalanon018/pwa/docs/js/README.md

 ## State management

-This boilerplate manages application state using [Redux](redux.md), makes it immutable with [`ImmutableJS`](immutablejs.md) and keeps access performant via [`reselect`](reselect.md).
+This React application manages application state using [Redux](redux.md), makes it immutable with [`ImmutableJS`](immutablejs.md) and keeps access performant via [`reselect`](reselect.md).

 For managing asynchronous flows (e.g. logging in) we use [`redux-saga`](redux-saga.md).

-For routing, we use [`react-router` in combination with `react-router-redux`](routing.md).
+For routing, it uses [`react-router` in combination with `react-router-redux`](routing.md).

-We include a generator for components, containers, sagas, routes and selectors.
+Included as well is a generator for components, containers, sagas, routes and selectors.
 Run `npm run generate` to choose from the available generators, and automatically add new parts of your application!